 Caffe La Terrazza - La Rinascente

-Open until midnight on these nights, otherwise it closes at 8:30 or 9pm (depends on day of the week).
+Piazza della Repubblica - Open until 8:30 or 9pm (depends on day of the week).

 Caffetteria delle Oblate - Oblate Public Library

-The public library Oblate is right behind the Duomo and the top floor has a gorgeous terrace.
-There is both a cafe here where you can enjoy a meal, an aperitivo in the evening or just sit in one of the tables outside and enjoy the fine view and weather (when there is sun ;) ).
+The public library delle Oblate is right behind the Duomo and the top floor has a gorgeous terrace.
+There is both a café here where you can enjoy a meal, an aperitivo in the evening or just sit in one of the tables outside and enjoy the fine view and weather (when there is sun ;) ).
 There are often book readings, presentations and other cultural events taking place within the library and terrace, so you might be able to enjoy more than the view on your visit!
-For example, this past April, there were jazz nights on Fridays at 7pm.

 Beyond rooftop terraces....

 During the summer months, the Forte Belvedere reopens as a temporary art space and offers one of the best views over the entire city.
 It isn't as close as some of the hotels mentioned above, but the small cafe here is perfect for a snack or drink after you've enjoyed wandering around the temporary exhibit.
-In summer 2006 (but really until the beginning of October), you can enjoy Jan Fabre's "Spiritual Guards", with the exhibit extending into Piazza della Signoria and Palazzo Vecchio.
+Each summer and usually lasting until October, the city organizes an outdoor art exhibition at the Forte, with accompanying works in Piazza della Signoria and Palazzo Vecchio.

 How can we not include Piazzale Michelangelo with its great view of the city?
 Most head here for the great views all day, but especially at sunset it can get quite crowded.
 If you're tired of the climb up there, make sure to go to the terrace immediately below the corner to enjoy a drink or snack during the day.
 During the summer, the cafe is open longer hours (and closed in the off-seasons).
 There is another cafe to the back left corner where you can pick up gelato, and La Loggia Cafe/Restaurant at the back of the piazza offers upscale dining with a view.